-In 2019, the Rule of Law Project and the Free Market Foundation published The Constitution and the Rule of Law: An Introduction by the FMF’s Head of Legal Policy, Martin van Staden LL.B.
+In 2019, the Rule of Law Project and the Free Market Foundation published The Constitution and the Rule of Law: An Introduction by the FMF’s Head of Legal (Policy and Research), Martin van Staden LL.B.

 Table of contents

 2. Constitutional history of South Africa

 5. Can the Constitution violate the Rule of Law?

 7. The courts